 Would you like to cut out along the outline?
 Leave at least a 5 mm space.

-I wonder if your children will like the rabbit as an Easter decoration.
+I wonder if your children will like to embroider a rabbit – a children’s craftwork for Easter decoration.